 If you have experienced credit discrimination, you can do something about it.

 The U.S. Department of Housing and Urban Development administers the Fair Housing Act that makes it illegal to discriminate in a residential related real estate transaction.
-You may file a fair housing complaint directly with HUD's Office of Fair Housing and Equal Opportunity, online at www.hud.gov/program_offices/fair_housing_equal_opp/online-complaint or by calling 1.800.669.9777.
+You may file a fair housing complaint directly with HUD's Office of Fair Housing and Equal Opportunity, online at www.hud.gov/program_offices/fair_housing_equal_opp/online-complaint (Opens new window) or by calling 1.800.669.9777.